pivotal-cf/docs-pks/bbr-restore-clusters.hbs.md

 </p>
 1. To cancel a running `bbr restore`, see [Cancel a Restore](#cancel-restore) below.
 1. After you restore a Kubernetes cluster, you must register its workers with their control plane nodes by following the [Register Restored Worker VMs](#register-nodes) steps below.
-1. If your Tanzu Kubernetes Grid Integrated Edition cluster restore fails, do one or more of the following:
+1. If your {{  vars.product }} cluster restore fails, do one or more of the following:
     * Run the command again, adding the `--debug` flag to activate debug logs.
 For more information, see [BBR Logging](bbr-logging.html).
     * Follow the steps in [Resolve a Failing BBR Restore Command](#recover-from-failing-command) below.